psychemedia/storytelling-notes/master-maid.md

 So the Prince threw it overboard, and it grow up into a mountain so high, right across the sea, that the Giant couldn't pass it, and the stream-sucker couldn't help him by swilling any more water.

-"Never mind I" cried the Giant; " there's a cure for this too."
+"Never mind I" cried the Giant; "there's a cure for this too."
 So he called on his hill-borer to come and bore through the mountain, that the stream-sucker might creep through and take another swill; but just as they had made a hole through the hill, and the stream-sucker was about to drink, the Mastermaid told the Prince to throw overboard a drop or two out of the flask, and then the sea was just as full as ever, and before the stream-sucker could take another gulp, they reached the land and were saved from the Giant

 So they made up their minds to go home to the Prince's father, but the Prince would not hear of the Mastermaid's walking, for he thought it seemly neither for her nor for him.

-"Just wait here ten minutes," he said, " while I go home after the seven horses which stand in my father's stall.
+"Just wait here ten minutes," he said, "while I go home after the seven horses which stand in my father's stall.
 It's no great way off, and I shan't be long about it; but I will not hear of my sweetheart walking to my father's palace."

-"Ah!" said the Mastermaid, " pray don't leave me, for if you once get home to the palace, you'll forget me outright; I know you will."
+"Ah!" said the Mastermaid, "pray don't leave me, for if you once get home to the palace, you'll forget me outright; I know you will."

-"Oh!" said he, " how can I forget you; you with whom I have gone through so much, and whom I love so dearly?"
+"Oh!" said he, "how can I forget you; you with whom I have gone through so much, and whom I love so dearly?"

 There was no help for it, he must and would go home to fetch the coach and seven horses, and she was to wait for him by the sea-side.
 So at last the Mastermaid was forced to let him have his way; she only said, —